 This channel includes news and new technology innovations ECG, electrocardiogram systems.
-These systems are also referred to as EKG, or eletrokardiogram from the original German term, where ECG was first developed.
+These systems are also referred to as EKG, or eletrokardiogram from the original German where ECG was first developed.
+Electrocardiographs record the heart's electrical activity, recorded with a set of wire electrodes placed in the chest and back.
+The electrical impulses and caused by heart muscle depolarizing during each heartbeat.
 The channel includes news on standard diagnostic ECG systems, ECG management systems, defibrillator-monitors, Holter technology, and remote and wearable ECG patient monitoring.

 The Abbott Tendyne transcatheter mitral valve replacement (TMVR) system, left, became the first TMVR device to gain commercial regulatory clearance in the world.
 It gains European CE mark in January.
 Another top story in January was the first use of the Robocath R-One robotic cath lab catheter guidance system in Germany.
 Watch a VIDEO of the system in use in one of those cases.

 The Medicalgorithmics PocketECG Holter monitor offers real-time, remote, wireless ECG recording and tracking.
 Real-time data review may be able to help diagnose an arrhythmia quickly, reducing the amount of time the patient needs to be monitored.
 Also, 24/7 data offers a more complete picture of the patient's health, rather than fragments of data from older Holter and event monitor systems.

 This is an example of artificial intelligence automation for cardiac MRI using an AI app from TeraRecon's Envoy AI marketplace.
 The GE MRI image has been countoured, anatomy labeled and all quantification automated by the AI, greatly reducing post-processing time.
 See this and other new AI imaging technologies from the 2019 RSNA meeting.